 - Mental anguish; and

 We will negotiate a fair settlement on your behalf with the insurance company to cover your present and future expenses.
 If the insurer attempts to delay or deny your claim, we will not hesitate to file a lawsuit and go to court.
+Our truck accident lawyers are on your side.
+We intend to do everything possible to resolve your injury case.

 If your negligence contributed to the crash, Ohio’s contributory fault law would apply to your case.
 This rule reduces the total amount of your claim based on your percentage of fault.
-For example, if your damages total $100,000 and you were 20-percent at fault for the accident, you would receive $80,000.
+For example, if your damages total $100,000 and you were 20 percent at fault for the accident, you would receive $80,000.

 Your Truck Accident Case Is on a Deadline

-Ohio’s statute of limitations gives claimants two years from the date of an accident to file a personal injury lawsuit.
+Ohio’s statute of limitations generally gives injured claimants two years from the date of an accident to file a personal injury lawsuit.
 While two years sounds like a sufficient amount of time, keep in mind that it takes time to secure solid evidence to build a strong case.
 The sooner you meet with us to discuss your truck accident, the sooner we can take legal action on your behalf.

 Call or text (614) 538-1116 or complete a Free Case Evaluation form